Fingertips/gm-ads/index.md

 * Use the `vmin` and `vmax` CSS3 relative units to make your layout adjust to extreme changes in viewport aspect ratio (e.g. going from portrait to landscape).
 * Take file size and loading performance into consideration.
 Shorter load times result in better engagement.
 Compress image assets using [ImageOptim](https://imageoptim.com/mac).
 Try reducing the size of transparent PNG images using [ImageAlpha](https://pngmini.com).
 * Use web fonts instead of text rendered as bitmap graphics.
 Test your implementation for accessibility, for example using VoiceOver.
+* Limit your use of CSS media queries.
+If you use CSS media queries, only use expressions that target viewport size (such as `min-width`, `max-width`, `min-height`, and `max- height`).
+Do not use expressions that target device dimensions or device orientation.